 Interestingly, the discounts weren’t all that impressive.
 Only 6.5% of businesses in our sample chose to offer more than 65% off.
 We discovered that the biggest discount was 74% and the lowest was just 10%.

 A handful of businesses also increased their offer over the weekend to keep things interesting.
 This could be a good technique to convince any customers who may have been on the fence about whether or not to shop.
 Overall, 8.7% of our sample had an additional offer which launched on Cyber Monday.

 How many emails did businesses send out?

-We noticed a relatively large fluctuation in the amount of emails businesses chose to send out as part of their overall email marketing efforts for Black Friday 2019.
+We noticed a relatively large fluctuation in the amount of emails businesses chose to send out as part of their overall email marketing efforts.
 In our sample, it ranged from many retailers choosing to just send one email over the entire weekend, to two businesses sending a staggering ten emails each (thanks for that, Groupon and eBay…)

 The majority (41.3%) put all of their efforts into one email campaign; using a singular email to advertise their promotion.
 This was, in particular, a trend we noticed among smaller businesses.
 However, 26% of the sample were super persistent and sent out 5 or more emails within the time period.

 Which techniques did marketers use?

 Last but not least, we were also dying to look at the techniques used by marketers.
 Let’s start with subject lines.
 Unsurprisingly, of all the emails we received, almost 90% (89.1%) chose to include the term “Black Friday” or “Cyber Monday” in their subject line.
 This is a very easy and effective way to quickly show your subscribers that you’re getting involved in the major shopping event.